 - Raw meat, poultry, and fish: Like eggs, these can contain both salmonella and E. coli bacteria.
 Additionally, raw fish holds an enzyme that destroys thiamine—a vital vitamin.
 Thiamine deficiency can lead to severe neurological problems, even a coma.

 Can cats with IBD eat dry food?

-Cats with IBD can easily consume dry cat food.
+Cats with IBD can easily eat dry cat food.
 However, you may have to add a little chicken or meat-based broth.
-IBD can lead to dehydration, so adding a little moisture can help your cat quickly digest their dry food
+Adding a little moisture to your cat’s kibble can help them digest their food more easily.

 Your vet will help you identify the proper dry food diet if you’re switching to a limited-ingredient diet or a novel protein diet.